 These compounds have anti-inflammatory properties that can reduce inflammation of the gut wall, thus improving the wall’s ability to inhibit the passage of toxins into the bloodstream.

-9. A Great Source of Protein
+9. This Superfood Is Also a Great Source of Protein

 The “quality” of dietary protein is best measured by the Protein Digestibility-Corrected Amino Acid Score (PDCAAS) which factors in both the essential amino acid present and their digestibility.
 Moringa has the highest ranking of 1 on the PDCAAS scale of 0-1.